 The step with the highest RAM requirements is importing the alignments and saving them as objects of the AlignedRead class using the functionality in package ShortRead.
 Usually, objects of the AlignedGenomeIntervals class are created starting from AlignedRead objects and the AlignedRead objects can safely be discarded after this step.
-Since the data is summarised in that process, AlignedGenomeIntervals objects require about 10-100 times less memory than the original AlignedRead object6.
-We recommend that the import of the alignments and the generation of the AlignedGenomeIntervals are performed using a separate script which only needs to be called once on a machine with sufficient RAM.
+Since the data is summarised in that process, AlignedGenomeIntervals objects require about 10-100 times system.file("scripts", package="girafe")